d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 and (ii) as minimizing our surprisal (and thus the number of bits) required to communicate the labels.

-## The Cost of Fully Connected Layers
-:label:`subsec_parameterization-cost-fc-layers`

-As we will see in subsequent chapters, fully connected layers are ubiquitous in deep learning.
-However, as the name suggests, fully connected layers are *fully* connected with potentially many learnable parameters.
-Specifically,
-for any fully connected layer
-with $d$ inputs and $q$ outputs, the parameterization cost is $\mathcal{O}(dq)$, which can be prohibitively high in practice.
-Fortunately,
-this cost
-of transforming $d$ inputs into $q$ outputs can be reduced to $\mathcal{O}(\frac{dq}{n})$, where the hyperparameter $n$ can be flexibly specified by us to balance between parameter saving and model effectiveness in real-world applications :cite:`Zhang.Tay.Zhang.ea.2021`.

 ## Summary and Discussion

 In this section we encountered the first nontrivial loss function, allowing us to